Alan Dawa Dolma

-During her time in college, Alan released a cover album titled Shengsheng Zui Rulan (2005).
-In early 2006, she auditioned for Japanese label Avex Trax and was subsequently signed as their first Tibetan artist.
-In late 2007, Alan moved to Tokyo and made her debut with "Ashita e no Sanka".
-She recorded the theme song to the film Red Cliff (2008), which brought wide exposure and is featured on her debut Japanese studio album, Voice of Earth (2009).

-In 2009, her ninth single "Kuon no Kawa" debuted at number three on the Oricon weekly charts, the highest placement by a singer from China.
-Her second Japanese studio album, My Life, came that same year.
-Following a slew of singles in 2010, including the Inuyasha: The Final Act ending theme "Diamond", Alan released the greatest hits album Japan Premium Best and began concentrating on promotional activities in China, where she has solely been active since.
-Her third Chinese album, Love Song, was released in 2012.
+During her time in college, Alan released an album titled Shengsheng Zui Rulan (2005).
+In early 2006, she auditioned for the Japanese label Avex Trax.
+In late 2007, Alan moved to Tokyo and made her singles debut with "Ashita e no Sanka".
+She recorded theme songs to the film Red Cliff (2008), bringing her wider exposure.
+In 2009, her ninth single "Kuon no Kawa" and theme song to Part II of Red Cliff reached number three on the Oricon weekly charts, the highest placement by a singer from China.
+She has since been active in Japan and China.

 Biography

 1987–2002: Early life

-Alan was born on July 25, 1987, in Kangding, Sichuan, to Atu, a local government official, and Lantai, a singer.
-A large family; her father had ten siblings and her mother had eight.
-She grew up with her grandparents in nearby Danba, often referred to as "Beauty Valley".
-Her native language is Rgyal rong, one of the Qiangic languages, while the speakers are designated as Tibetan.
+Alan was born on 25 July 1987, in Kangding, Sichuan province, to Atu, a local government official, and Lantai, a singer.
+She is a native speaker of Khams Tibetan.
+Her extended family includes many relatives; her father had ten siblings and her mother had eight.

 As Tibetan culture traditionally makes no use of family names, she was born as simply Dawa Dolma, bestowed upon her by a Buddhist monk and meaning "heavenly maiden of the moon" in Tibetan.
-She later adopted a family name for practical reasons, with "Alan" born from a portmanteau of her parents' given names, Atu and Lantai.
+She later adopted a family name for practical reasons, with "A-Lan" born from a portmanteau of her parents' given names, Atu and Lantai.

-Alan was made to play the erhu at an early age as a punishment for her tomboy behavior.
-Her mother moved the two of them to the capital, Chengdu, where her aunt lived and where Alan began attending the Sichuan Conservatory of Music, after ranking first in the erhu audition as a fourth grader.
+Alan was made to play the erhu at an early age as punishment for her tomboy behavior and to instill good behavior.
+She spent little time with her parents in Kangding and often lived with her grandparents instead.
+She and her mother later moved to the provincial capital, Chengdu, where her aunt lived.
+Alan completed her secondary education there under the Sichuan Conservatory of Music.